adibarra/HCR-CNN/README.md

 ## Results

 There are three iterations of the model.
-The first of which was trained on the MNIST digits dataset, the second on the EMNIST digits dataset, and the third on a combination of the EMNIST digits and letters datasets.
+The first of which was trained on the MNIST digits dataset, the second on the EMNIST Digits dataset, and the third on the EMNIST Balanced (digits and letters) dataset.

 ### Model 1: MNIST Digits

 Below are the results for the 3 best performing models trained on the MNIST digits dataset.
-Each of these models was trained with a different batch size.
 All models were trained for 30 epochs.

 Total trained models: ~ 7000
 Total training time: ~ 72 hours